furmanlukasz/neuroscience-reports/web-MCI-preproc01.md

 #### Discussion
 The spectral analysis of EEG recordings in subjects with Mild Cognitive Impairment (MCI) yields significant insights into the neurophysiological changes associated with cognitive deficits.
 The observed variability in frequency band powers among subjects may indicate underlying neuropathological alterations typical of MCI.
 Differences in Total Power (TP) across subjects could stem from variances in EEG recording quality and the duration of the recordings.
 Analysis at the individual level unveiled distinctive spectral patterns; some subjects exhibited pronounced Alpha peaks in the occipital region, while others displayed dominant Alpha activity in the frontal region.

-This foundational analysis paves the way for subsequent studies to correlate these patterns with clinical symptoms and the progression of Alzheimer's Disease.

 ---

 #### Conclusion
 This report presents a thorough spectral analysis of EEG recordings from individuals with Mild Cognitive Impairment.
-The study primarily serves as a framework for future analyses within the dataset.

 To acquire 40 seconds of high-quality hdEEG, several preprocessing steps were undertaken:
 - Initially, all subjects were vetted according to the dataset description.
 - Appropriate subjects underwent a second review, during which bad channels were identified.
 - These bad channels were then interpolated.
-- Subsequently, ICA was employed to mitigate eye blinks and other artifacts.
+- Subsequently, ICA (Infomax ICA [2] [3]) was employed to mitigate eye blinks and other artifacts.
 - A bandpass filter ranging from 0.5 to 70 Hz was applied.
 - Segments of 40 seconds of high-quality hdEEG were meticulously selected and manually inspected.
 - Segments that met the quality criteria were used for further analysis, while the rest underwent reprocessing.
 (This step was iteratively applied to some subjects.)

 The meticulousness of this process is undeniable.
-However, the caliber of the data is paramount for analysis, justifying the effort expended.
-While one might consider automating these tasks, and indeed, certain standard quantitative analyses might lend themselves to automation, spectral analysis poses unique challenges.
-Artifacts such as eye blinks and muscle movements can closely mimic brain activity in lower frequency bands, and gamma activity might be confounded with artifacts from electrical power lines or muscle movements.
-While some steps can be automated, the final judgment often relies on manual inspection aided by visual data evaluation.

-Certain libraries are available that facilitate the automatic selection of quality data; however, they are not infallible and are most often utilized for Event-Related Potentials (ERP) analysis.
-In ERP studies, epochs (consistent segments, typically short, e.g., 1-3 seconds) are analyzed, simplifying the task of selecting high-quality data.
-With numerous repetitions (trials) of the same stimulus event, it is common practice to exclude subpar epochs from further analysis rather than correcting them.

 Thus, the selection of high-quality data for analysis is crucial, underscoring the importance of manual data inspection.
+How ever proposed filtered EED data files and its spectral profiles are far from being perfect.
+Some recording indicated overshot of the filter, some of them are not properly filtered, other still contain artifacts but are hard to detect by InforMax ICA, due to fact that data was preprocessed by the authors.

 ---
 #### References